 A/C: Press to turn the air conditioning system on or off.
-If the climate control system is turned off or the outside temperature falls below freezing, the air conditioner will not run.
+An indicator light comes on to show that the air conditioning is enabled.
+If the fan is turned off, the air conditioner will not run.
+The A/C light will stau on even if the outside temperatures are below freezing.